 - Create preliminary design, working drawings, and interiors to implement the vision

-- Work with campus partners to ensure funding for Carrier Library Renovation and Expansion and off-site storage remains an institutional and legislative priority
+- Work with campus partners to ensure funding for Carrier Library Renovation and Expansion remains an institutional and legislative priority

-- Plan for a successful period of interim service provision during the 2023-2026 Carrier renovation
+- Create and implement plans for a successful period of interim service provision during the 2023-2026 Carrier renovation

 - We will review progress on our Academic Program Review (APR) implementation plan, evaluate and implement remaining recommendations, and prepare for our next APR.